sxs-collaboration/spectre/docs/DevGuide/OptionParsing.md

 types SpECTRE adds support for.
 SpECTRE adds `std::unordered_map` (but only with ordered keys), and various classes marked as constructible in their declarations.

+An option tag can be placed in a group by adding a `group` type alias to the struct.
+The alias should refer to a type that, like option tags, defines a help string and may override a static `name()` function.

+Example:
+\snippet Test_Options.cpp options_example_group

 ## Constructible classes